ajhenley/gitbook/change_activity_process_student_records.md

-In true project manager fashion Chanchal has asked you to also print the PT employees but they should be separate from the full-time employees.
-So, the report she wants looks like this:
+In true project manager fashion Chanchal has asked you to also print the part-time employees.
+But they should be separate from the full-time employees.
+The report she wants looks like this:

 ```
 Employee Hours Billed to Project